Nagendra1997/mesibo-documentation/livestreaming.md

 var publisher = live.getLocalParticipant(USER_NAME, USER_ADDRESS);

 ```
 You are the publisher.
 As a member of the conference room group you can stream your own self and send messages to other members.
-T

 ```javascript
 function publish(publisher){